tareqalyousef/personal-portfolio/app/assets/data/about.md

 Hi, I'm Tareq Alyousef.

-I am pursuing a Bachelor's in Computer Science and a minor in Mathematics with a Data Science concentration on a pre-med track at the University of Memphis.
+I am pursuing a bachelor's degree in computer science and a minor in mathematics with a data science concentration on a pre-med track at the University of Memphis.

 I've been creating video games ever since I discovered the Blender Game Engine when I was 12 years old.
 Over these years, I've picked up skills in programming, modeling, animating, and texturing.